MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 ,
 𝑏

-to reduce the difference between the model's predictions and the actual target values.
+to reduce the prediction error.

-As training progresses, the model learns which features are more useful for representing the relationship in the data.
+Through this process, the model learns which features are more useful for fitting the data.

-Overall Process

-The project follows this general workflow:
+🔄 Project Workflow

+The overall process can be summarized as:

-Original Features
+Original Data
      ↓
 Feature Engineering
      ↓

-𝑥
-,

-𝑥
-2
-,

-𝑥
-3
-,
-…
+Create Polynomial Features
      ↓

-Polynomial Regression
+x, x², x³, ...
      ↓
+Linear Regression
+     ↓
 Gradient Descent
      ↓

-Learned Weights
+Learn Feature Weights
      ↓

-Predictions
+Make Predictions

+📝 Key Concepts

+Concept	Description
+Linear Regression	Predicts an output using a weighted combination of features.
+Feature Engineering	Creates or transforms features to make them more useful for the model.
+Polynomial Features	Creates features such as $x^2$, $x^3$, etc.
+Polynomial Regression	Uses polynomial features with Linear Regression to model non-linear relationships.
+Gradient Descent	Optimizes the model's weights and bias by reducing prediction error.
+Feature Weights	Represent how strongly each feature contributes to the model.

-Conclusion
+🚀 Conclusion

-The main idea of this project is that Linear Regression alone cannot always model non-linear data effectively.
-By using Feature Engineering, we can create new features such as 𝑥
-2
- and (x^
+This project shows how a Linear Regression model can be extended to handle non-linear data through Feature Engineering.

+By creating polynomial features such as $x^2$ and $x^3$, the model can capture curved patterns that a basic linear model cannot represent.

+The model then uses Gradient Descent to learn the appropriate weights for these features and determine how they contribute to the final predictions.

+In simple terms:

+Feature Engineering creates useful features → Polynomial Regression uses those features → Gradient Descent learns their weights → The model makes better predictions.